 Put simply, it’s an absolute must-perform shoulder workout.

-How to perform: You can perform the overhead push press using either a barbell or a pair of dumbbells.
+HHow to perform this shoulder exercise: You can perform the overhead push press using either a barbell or a pair of dumbbells.
 The former will be slightly easier because the weight is spread equally between your shoulders, whereas dumbbells introduce an added requirement for stability, as you’re using free weights.

 If using a barbell, stand with your feet shoulder width apart and hold the barbell in your fingers with your elbows facing forwards, similar to if you were going to perform a front squat.
 Then, you will want to squat down slightly with your knees bent and push back up through your heels.